• About share house

 How much do you need to live comfortably?

-To live comfortably on a monthly take-home pay of 250,000 yen, it is ideal to keep your monthly expenses to less than 200,000 yen.
+To live comfortably on a take-home pay of 250,000 yen, it is ideal to keep monthly expenses to under 200,000 yen.

-A "reasonable lifestyle" would be one in which rent is set at around 70,000 yen, living expenses such as food, utilities, communication costs, and daily necessities are approximately 60,000 to 80,000 yen, social expenses and hobbies are 10,000 to 20,000 yen, and an additional 20,000 to 30,000 yen can be saved.
+A "reasonable lifestyle" would be one in which rent is set at around 70,000 yen, living expenses such as food, utilities, communication, and daily necessities are about 60,000 to 80,000 yen, social expenses and hobbies are 10,000 to 20,000 yen, and you have 20,000 to 30,000 yen saved.

-However, in urban areas where prices are high, you may need a take-home pay of 270,000 to 300,000 yen to maintain the same standard of living.
+However, in urban areas where prices are high, you may need a take-home pay of around 270,000 to 300,000 yen to maintain the same standard of living.
 On the other hand, in rural areas where rent is cheap, you may be able to live comfortably on a take-home pay of around 200,000 yen.
-The most important thing to do to live comfortably is to "keep fixed expenses down" and "clearly balance income and expenditure."
+The most important thing to do to live comfortably is to "keep fixed expenses down" and "clearly balance income and expenses."

 Where do you run out of money?